Orange-eat97/tp/docs/UserGuide.md

 * If you are at the most recent command (the top most command), pressing the `⬆ UP Key` will retrieve the oldest command
 * Likewise, if you are at the oldest command (the bottom most command), pressing the `⬇ DOWN Key` will retrieve the most recent command
+* Only the 5 most recent commands will be displayed in the command history

 </div>